ory/hydra/docs/docs/reference/configuration.md

 tracing:
   ## provider ##
   #
   # Set this to the tracing backend you wish to use.
-Currently supports Jaeger and Zipkin.
+Currently supports jaeger.
 If omitted or empty, tracing will be disabled.
   #
   # Examples:
   # - jaeger